open-mmlab/mmtracking/docs/en/user_guides/5_visualization.md

 This section will present how to visualize the detection/tracking results with local visualizer.

-You can turn this feature on by setting `draw=True` in `TrackVisualizationHook` as follows.
+If you want to draw prediction results, you can turn this feature on by setting `draw=True` in `TrackVisualizationHook` as follows.

 ```shell script
 default_hooks = dict(visualization=dict(type='TrackVisualizationHook', draw=True))